-No, this is nothing about popcorn or feeding your pet guinea pigs with popcorn.
+This is nothing about popcorn or feeding your pet guinea pigs with popcorn.
 If you have those adorable little guinea pigs as pets and you are reading this, chances are you already know or have heard the term popcorning.
-But in case you’re not familiar with it, or you want to know more about this behaviour of guinea pigs, read on.
+But in case you’re not familiar with it, or you want to know more about this behavior of guinea pigs, read on.

 What is guinea pigs popcorning?
 Popcorning is the term used for those sudden adorable leaps that your pet guinea pig does.
-Some guinea pig owners call the behaviour “pogoing” as guinea pigs jump straight up in the air like in a pogo stick.
-Others even call it “pronking” or “stotting” like what springboks do as the movement is very similar (they leap in the air with arched back and stiff legs) but the term popcorning stuck to most guinea pig owners as it sounds much cuter.
+Some guinea pig owners call the behavior “pogoing” as guinea pigs jump straight up in the air like in a pogo stick.
+Others even call it “pronking” or “stotting” like what springboks do as the movement is very similar (they leap in the air with arched backs and stiff legs).

 The term is coined because just like popcorn that suddenly pops or jumps in the air when heated, a guinea pig pops up like it touched a heated pan.

-The jumps that a guinea pig do while popcorning is not particularly high though there are guinea pigs that have fantastic athleticism.
+The jumps that a guinea pig does while popcorning is not particularly high though there are guinea pigs that have fantastic athleticism.
 Truffles, the Guinness world record holder for the longest jump of a guinea pig can jump as long as 19 inches.
-Another guinea pig was able to jump over a fence as high as 21 centimetres in this video:

 If you want to see guinea pig popcorning in action, check out this video: